yusufsa/MITLCL19/README.md

 - Replace the embed codes in the new repository with the embed codes from each respective Google Doc
 - Deploy your new site somewhere where students can access it
 - Go learn yourself some creative learning!

+### Aditional Notes

+A couple challenges you might encounter that may take some troubleshooting if you're new to Jekyll or aws:

+- For aws, be sure to install the aws cl and access keys.
+You can find documentation to help you install aws cl on mac [here](https://docs.aws.amazon.com/cli/latest/userguide/install-macos.html) and documentation on getting your aws access keys [here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
+You'll need to speak with Colby (or whoever manages our aws) in the future.
+- If you're not on the Media Lab's github yet, join here: https://ml-github.media.mit.edu/.
+This will allow you to push to LLK repos (including this one).
+- if you have issues running jekyll, try preprending commands with bundle exec.